Analog Astronaut Training Center¶

-Analog Astronaut Training Center (AATC) is a private company, which accelerates human spaceflight scientific studies.
-The company specializes in human physiology research and operational trainings for scientists, engineers, and astronaut candidates.
-AATC is founded by two former European Space Agency professionals: an engineer and a scientist.
+The Analog Astronaut Training Center (AATC) is a private company that accelerates scientific studies related to human spaceflight.
+Our organization specializes in human physiology research and provides operational training for scientists, engineers and astronaut candidates.
+AATC was founded by former European Space Agency professionals.

-In 2018, the company established a laboratory to simulate space environment for scientific experiments focused on space biology and medicine.
-The facility is located in southern part of Poland.
-Beside scientific projects, co-supervision of engineer- master and doctoral theses, AATC organizes rocket workshops, stratospheric missions and scientific lunar and martian analog simulations.
+The company was established on July 1st, 2014.
+We organized our first analog mission in 2016.
+In 2018, the company established a laboratory to simulate space environments for scientific experiments focused on space biology and medicine.
+The facility is located in the southern part of Poland.
+Besides scientific projects, co-supervision of BSc, MSc, and PhD theses, AATC organizes scuba diving training, military-grade human centrifuge training, rocket workshops, stratospheric missions, and scientific lunar and Martian analog simulations.

 - Lunar and martian analog simulations in the habitat